@masatomakino/threejs-shader-materials

 clipIntersection: boolean

 Changes the behavior of clipping planes so that only their intersection is clipped, rather than their union.
-Default is false.

 false